The Akatsuki ("sunrise" or "daybreak" note

 - The Unfettered: A villainous example.

 - The Unfought: Subverted.
-He's revived by Kabuto using Edo Tensei, allowing him to have a proper battle against Naruto.
+Nobody ever fought Nagato himself during the Pain Arc, but he's revived by Kabuto using Edo Tensei, allowing him to have a proper battle against Naruto.

 - Used to Be a Sweet Kid: Until the world stomped on him and his dreams until there was nothing left.
 After making peace with Naruto, his good nature returns and he is Actually Pretty Funny.